 Rosa 'Ballerina' bears a delicate pastel combination of deep rosy pink and white petals in the single flowers from late spring through fall.
 Small rose hips follow, brightening the bare tips through the winter and attracting birds.
 It grows 6 feet tall.
 Zones 6-9

-Rosa 'Blanc Double de Coubert' is a vigorous antique from late 19-century France that produces extremely fragrant, semidouble blooms in clusters.
+Rosa 'Blanc Double de Coubert' is a vigorous antique from late-19-century France.
+It produces extremely fragrant, semidouble blooms in clusters.
 A good repeat bloomer, it grows up to 7 feet tall.
 Zones 3-9

-Rosa 'MEIdomonac' was one of the first shrub roses, and this award winner is still one of the best.
-It delivers a disease-resistant performance, soft-pink flowers from spring to fall, and orange hips that bring winter interest to the garden.
+Rosa 'Meidomonac' was one of the first shrub roses, and this award winner is still one of the best.
+It delivers a disease-resistant performance, soft pink flowers spring to fall, and orange hips that bring winter interest to the garden.
 It grows 5 feet tall and 4 feet wide.
 Zones 4-9

-Rosa 'BUCbi' set a standard for disease-resistance coupled with continuous bloom.
-Its double, soft-pink bloom repeats reliably from early summer to fall on upright plants.
+Rosa 'Bucbi' set a standard for disease resistance coupled with continuous bloom.
+Its double, soft pink blooms repeat reliably from early summer to fall on upright plants.
 At maturity, it reaches 5 feet tall and 3 feet wide.
 Zones 4-9.

-Rosa 'Meizmea' is an award-winning variety with cherry-red flowers that span from late spring through fall, in a continuous show.
-The plant is vigorous and covered with dark-green foliage.
+Rosa 'Meizmea' is an award-winning variety with cherry-red flowers in a continuous show from late spring through fall.
+The plant is vigorous and covered with dark green foliage.
 Grows 5 feet tall and wide.
 Zones 5-9

 Rosa 'John Cabot' is a tall, vigorous variety that yields clusters of deep fuchsia-pink, fragrant blooms.
 The plant grows 6 feet tall.
 Zones 3-8